 (This stage is very important.
 You have to make sure to cook the paratha just enough, so that you will be able to separate the layers easily in the next step.
 But at the same time you should not overcook both the sides, otherwise at the end the paratha will be over cooked or over browned).

-Transfer the flat bread to a wooden board and with the help of a knife carefully open up the middle layer on two sides.
+- Transfer the paratha to a wooden board and with the help of a knife carefully open up the middle layer on two sides.

-Flip it over.
-Use about 1/4 teaspoon of oil for each side while cooking the omelette stuffed paratha to doneness and golden brown.
+- Flip it over.
+Use about 1/4 teaspoon of oil for each side while cooking the egg paratha to doneness and golden brown.

-Repeat the above steps for the remaining three flat layered breads.
-May serve this omelette stuffed paratha with chutney, yogurt dip, pickles or ketchup.
+- Repeat the above steps for the remaining three flat layered breads.
+May serve this egg paratha with chutney, yogurt dip, pickles or ketchup.